MehShlok/Convert-to-Latex/README.md

 # Convert-to-Latex
 My Defender from latex
-1. Can atleast prompt table inputs and make a table now (will make a word converter soon)
+1. Prompt table inputs and make a table now (will make a excel converter soon)
+2. Take in latex table and output a csv file